 MS: This recognition of having been devoured, and of relearning how to share, with others, the fright that those modern ideas and explanations induce, is where your work also makes interesting connections with current debates among anthropologists like Eduardo Viveiros de Castro and Philipe Descola.
 How do you situate yourself in relation to those debates?

-IS: Well, Viveiros de Castro’s idea that the task of anthropology is to decolonise thought is a good way of relating to the choice that contemporary witches created for me – do I accept the lineage of the witch-hunter or that of the witches?
-This plays out not in historical terms but in those of today– learning to recognise the effect of the witch-hunter, learning to recognise the censorship, that in this world where thinkers seem to benefit from a universal right to critique, it is only on condition that they play the game of critique.
+IS: Well, Viveiros de Castro’s idea that the task of anthropology is to decolonize thought is a good way of relating to the choice that contemporary witches created for me – do I accept the lineage of the witch-hunter or that of the witches?
+This plays out not in historical terms but in those of today– learning to recognize the effect of the witch-hunter, learning to recognize the censorship, that in this world where thinkers seem to benefit from a universal right to critique, it is only on condition that they play the game of critique.
 This a dangerous place when you may be accused of being a dupe – then, as Starhawk writes, you can feel the smoke of the burning times in your nostrils.
 Obviously witch hunters are part of the past, but we, academics, know very well the strict conditions of our so-called freedom.
 We are allowed to critique whatever we feel like, as long as we conform to the “they believe/we know” master contrast.
 This is why Viveiros de Castro’s proposition about taking seriously animism exposes him to academic malevolence, while I do not think Descola’s quadri-partitioning puts him at risk.
-Certainly “naturalism”, that is, the way ‘we moderns’ are thinking, is only one subset, but, as he himself recognises, only a naturalist could propose such a partitioning.
+Certainly “naturalism,” that is, the way “we moderns” are thinking, is only one subset, but, as he himself recognizes, only a naturalist could propose such a partitioning.
 So we are safe - naturalism defining the whole landscape!
 We are still the ones whose problem is to define the others.
 Our historical position is preserved.

 I am not an anthropologist.
 My problem, as a philosopher, is to detoxify our tradition; feeling the smoke is learning to pay attention to the way ideas get us.
-In this sense, I would say that I really love What Is Philosophy? by Deleuze and Guattari (1994) because the power of ideas is characterised in a quasi-ethological way, and so is the metamorphosis of thought they cause and the danger associated with this metamorphosis.
+In this sense, I would say that I really love What Is Philosophy? by Deleuze and Guattari because the power of ideas is characterized in a quasi-ethological way, and so is the metamorphosis of thought they cause and the danger associated with this metamorphosis.
 This power is what made me a philosopher, and therefore I can understand how strange the effects are, and not be astonished that other peoples also cultivate strange adventures.
 I have absolutely no appetite to produce a philosophy of shamanism, but I am happy that shamans cultivate shamanism and I would wish philosophy learned to cultivate ideas in a way that also matters.
 It is about understanding ourselves in a manner where we are as strange as others.
 [Laugh]

+VI.
+The Condition of Diplomacy

-MS: What role does the question of diplomacy play in relation to this?
+MS: What role does the question of diplomacy play in relation to what you’ve just said?